jcs-emacs/jcs-emacs/features/better-dashboard/README.md

 > Implementation for improving experiences using dashboard.

+## Realtime Updating Dashboard
+The default `*dashboard*` wouldn't automatically update the item list when you do any changes until you manually called `dashboard-refresh-buffer` to refresh the `*dashboard*` buffer yourself.

 ## Navigate with blank line

 Originally, navigating with blank line will ignore the whole